-Critical information infrastructure is a set of computer systems, networks, and other information technologies, the functioning of which is vital for the state, economy, and society.
+Critical information infrastructure is a collection of computer systems, networks, and other information technologies, the functioning of which is vital for the state, economy, and society.
 Disruption of such systems can lead to devastating social, economic, environmental, and defense consequences.

 According to the minister, fines are planned to be applied not only for refusing to switch to domestic software, but also for untimely classification of objects as critical information infrastructure.
 The amount of sanctions is under discussion, and the draft law is being согласован with other departments and industry representatives.